errwischt/stacktrace-parser/README.md

 # StackTrace-Parser

-This parser parses a stack trace from any browser and returns an array of hashes representing a line.
+This parser parses a stack trace from any browser or Node.js and returns an array of hashes representing a line.

 ## Usage